ddotz/auto-checkin/README.md

 # automatic checkin
-+ A script to realize automatic check-in of daily applications
++ A script to realize automatic check-in of daily applications.